Creep Deformation and Crack Growth Analysis of High Temperature Components

 The topics that will be covered in this webinar are:

-Dr Ali Mehmanparast (PhD, MBA, CEng, CMgr) is a Senior Lecturer in Structural Integrity at Cranfield University.
+Prof. Ali Mehmanparast (PhD, MBA, CEng, CMgr) is a Professor of Structural Integrity at University of Strathclyde.
+He is a member of the management committee for the Strathclyde-Oxford-Edinburgh Centre for Doctoral Training (WAMSS CDT: 2019-2027) and was previously the Manager of the Cranfield-Oxford-Strathclyde Centre for Doctoral Training (REMS CDT: 2014-2022).
 Ali sits on the Engineering Integrity Society (EIS) Durability and Fatigue committee, the UK Forum for Engineering Structural Integrity (FESI Council) and is a member of the European Structural Integrity Society (ESIS).
 He is a Chartered Engineer of IMechE, fellow of The Higher Education Academy and fellow of the Chartered Management Institute.
-He has more than 80 peer reviewed journal and conference papers in the field of engineering structural integrity, and has organised and chaired technical sessions at international conferences.
+He has more than 120 peer reviewed journal and conference papers in the field of engineering structural integrity, and has organised and chaired technical sessions at international conferences.
 Ali has an extensive track record in structural integrity assessment of high temperature components by developing accelerated testing techniques and advanced numerical modelling approaches.
-He is currently the editor of the Elsevier book “Comprehensive Structural Integrity-Volume 5: Creep and High-temperature Failure”, 2nd Edition.
+He is the editor of the Elsevier book “Comprehensive Structural Integrity-Volume 5: Creep and High-temperature Failure”, 2nd Edition.

 Attendance certificates are available on request after the completion of the webinar.

-The cost of registering for this webinar will be £90+VAT.
+The cost of registering for this webinar will be £275+VAT.

 If you would like to register and pay now, please click the button below "Register Now".
 If you would prefer an invoice (for VAT exemptions/ purchase order requirement etc...) please click the button "send me an invoice" and complete the registration form, and our admin team will be in touch.